WHY HIRE A PROFESSIONAL

-- They can legally perform the service
+- Legal – is licensed to perform the service

-- Properly Insured – has insurance to cover the “what if’s” and the “oops” as well as requiring that any other entity that steps on the premises is equally insured
+- Properly insured – has insurance to cover the “what if’s” and the “oops” as well as requiring that any other entity that steps on the premises is equally insured

 - Financial – has a bond in place for homeowner protection

 - Peace of mind – someone that knows what they are doing

 - Understands current building codes and energy requirements

 - May attend national conferences for continuing education and exposure to the newest products and technology

 - Is invested in continual learning and better building practices

 - Understands how to plan and organize a project

 - Ability to estimate costs that are realistic

 - Will assure that a project is well managed and stays on schedule

 - Allows for details to be planned for instead of popping up all the time